 The oral examination committee will consist of the student’s committee and a dean’s representative appointed from the graduate faculty by the dean of the Graduate School.
 This committee will conduct an oral examination at the conclusion of the research project and no earlier than the candidate’s last semester of enrollment.

 The examination will consist of a defense of the project along with general questions on subject matter related to the candidate’s field of study.
-Any candidate who fails the oral examination may upon recommendation of the advisor and with the approval of the graduate dean, be granted a second examination after a lapse of at least one semester.
+Any candidate who fails the oral examination may upon the advisor's recommendation and with the graduate dean's approval, be granted a second examination after a lapse of at least one semester.
 Failure in the second examination disqualifies the candidate from obtaining the degree.

 The specialist in education degree must be completed within seven years following admission to the program.
-Inclusion of any coursework more than seven years old at the time of the final examination will be at the discretion of the department.
+Inclusion of any coursework over seven years old at the time of the final examination will be at the department's discretion.